OpenCMISS/documentation/contribute/index.rst

 Prior to contributing code:

 - Subscribe to the OpenCMISS developer mailing list.
-- Watch the appropriate repo that you wish to develop (e.g. iron, zinc, examples, documentation, or website) in your GitHub account.
+- Watch the appropriate repo that you wish to develop (e.g. iron, zinc, documentation, or website) in your GitHub account.

 Here is a collection of further useful links for developers: